What is Ethical Hacking? Introduction to Ethical Hacking

 Following phases are not strict rules, but more like a guideline to be followed.

 This is one of the most integral phases.
-In this phase, the hacker installs various backdoors and payloads onto the target system.
+In this phase, the Hackers installs various backdoors and payloads onto the target system.
 Just in case you don’t know, Payload is a term used for activities performed on a system after gaining unauthorized access.
-Backdoors help the hacker gaining quicker access onto the target system in the future.
+Backdoors help the Hackers gaining quicker access onto the target system in the future

 This process is an unethical activity.
-It has to do with the deletion of logs of all the activities that take place during the hacking process.
-Nonetheless, Ethical Hackers still have to perform this phase to demonstrate how a Black Hat Hacker would go about his activities.
+It has to do with the deletion of logs of all the activities that take place during the Hacking Proccess.
+Nonetheless, Ethical Hackers still have to perform this phase to demonstrate how a Black Hat Hacker would go about his activities

 Roles and Responsibilities of an Ethical Hacker